Why is kindness important?

 Kindness is Contagious

-Kindness includes acts of inclusion, and when a child who is shy or new is shown an act of kindness on a playground or classroom through inclusion, that person will most likely return the favor when they see another child left out.
+Kindness entails acts of inclusion.
+When a child who is shy or new is shown an act of kindness on a playground or classroom through inclusion, it gives pure joy to that child, who, in turn, will pay it forward and show kindness to another child who is left out.

 How Can We Show Kindness?

-Kindness can be shown in very simple acts.
-It can be as simple as liking a post on social media or leaving a supportive comment to give someone the confidence boost they need.
+Kindness can be shown in a simple act.
+It can be as trivial as liking a post on social media or leaving a supportive comment to give someone the confidence boost they need.
 We can give credit to someone for their great ideas at work.